 by Sharon Lindbloom 21 March 2018 On March 8, 2018, Deseret News ran a story with a lengthy title that began, “How technology is changing Mormon missionary work.”
 This article discusses the LDS missionary force’s increased use of technology to find and teach investigators, often via online chats.
 Relating one such chat, the Deseret News […]

 Note: This article first appeared in the Christian Research Journal (Vol. 39 No. 01, 2015).
-Synopsis For much of its history, leaders of The Church of Jesus Christ of Latter-day Saints had a fairly standard explanation as to why those of African heritage were prohibited from holding any priesthood office in the church.
-The ban […]
+By Bill McKeever Synopsis For much of its history, leaders of The Church of Jesus Christ of Latter-day Saints had a fairly standard explanation as to why those of African heritage were prohibited from holding any priesthood office in the church. […]

 During 2016, LDS members will be studying the latest manual published by their church, Teachings of Presidents of the Church: Howard W. Hunter We will evaluate this book regularly, chapter by chapter, by showing interesting quotes and providing an Evangelical Christian take on this manual.
 The text that is in boldfaced is from the manual, with our […]